Skip to main content

 Venous Thromboembolism a Clear Distinction

-This difference is directly attributable to the of oral estrogens.
+This difference is directly attributable to the first-pass metabolism of oral estrogens.
 The liver’s response to high concentrations of oral estrogen includes an increased synthesis of pro-coagulant factors (like Factor VII, Factor VIII, and fibrinogen) and a decrease in anticoagulant proteins (like antithrombin and Protein S).
 This shift in the delicate balance of the coagulation cascade creates a pro-thrombotic state.

 Transdermal estrogen, by entering the circulation directly through the skin, delivers a more stable, physiological concentration of the hormone to the body and the liver.
 This avoids the initial surge of estrogen in the portal vein that supplies the liver, resulting in a minimal impact on the synthesis of clotting factors.